 Your doctor or nurse will use a device called a speculum to open the vagina and see your cervix.
 They will use a small brush or spatula to collect some cells from the cervix.
 This may feel slightly uncomfortable, but it usually only takes a few minutes.

-The cells are sent to a laboratory and examined under a microscope for abnormalities (precancerous cells).
+The cells are sent to a laboratory and tested for HPV.

 What do the results mean?

 Your healthcare provider will talk to you about your Cervical Screening Test results.
 Possible results include: